Atlas-B2023/qgis-app/README.md

 When saving the project, be sure to save it as a copy, as to not override the existing one.

-It might be useful to create a backup of the project in the event the project is overriden.
+It might be useful to create a backup of the project in the event the project is overridden.

 ### Closing the Project